pete33geo/HePy/README.md

 # HePy
-A python implementation of 'HeFTy': A software package for modelling helium (He) cooling ages in apatite and zircon [^1]
+A python implementation of the 'HeFTy' approach [^1] to modelling helium (He) cooling ages in apatite and zircon:

 - Based on the DAAM matlab scripts by W. Guenther [^2]
 - Redesigned as a module and optimised for python